Anyone's death diminishes me,

 George Pérez, 2022, DC & Marvel designer & artist, worked on early Atari fantasy games

-Eric Peterson, 2015, lead programmer on MechWarrior 2 and other major games
+Eric Peterson, 2015, programmer on MechWarrior 2, The Manhole, NFL Blitz

-Scott 'Hjalmer' Peterson, 1989, author of the Amiga shareware game GravAttack
+Scott 'Hjalmer' Peterson, 1989, author of Amiga GravAttack, Dr. Plummet's House of Flux

 Tom Petit, 2017, sales exec at Sega, Data East and Nintendo